What Are Nausea and Vomiting?

-Nausea and vomiting are not diseases, but they are symptoms of many conditions such as:
+Nausea and vomiting are not diseases, but both are common symptoms of many conditions, such as:

 - Motion sickness or seasickness